 Our art has always reflected our rebelliousness.
 D.H.
 Lawrence – the banned author of Lady Chatterley’s Lover and The Rainbow – unapologetically flouted the law to produce some of the country’s most celebrated, controversial and censored literature.
 Lord Byron and Alan Sillitoe both profoundly captured the universal sense of youthful disillusionment with authority that is still so visible in our rich youth sub-cultures.
 More recently, that persevering quality has been clear to see in the films of Shane Meadows, the breakdancing of Rock City Crew, the poetry of Panya Banjoko and the visceral music of Out Da Ville and Sleaford Mods.

 Once a rebel, always a rebel

-Nottingham is still a Rebel City.
-We have activism coursing through our veins.
-We’ve battled racism in the streets since 1958 and before and, inspired by Eric Irons, we’ve continued to fight racial discrimination, including the founding of the UK’s first chapter of Black Lives Matter.
-And just look at those who fought to make misogyny an official hate crime, advocated for refugees, walked out of school for climate change or made Nottingham one of the country’s most LGBTQI+ friendly cities.
-The hard work of our charities, grassroots organisations and community workers, as well as the high number of independent businesses are all testament to that enduring Nottingham spirit – we won’t just accept the position you give us.
-If it’s wrong, we’ll tell you and if you don’t change it, we will!
+Nottingham remains a Rebel City.
+Activism is coursing through our veins.
+We’ve battled racism in the streets since 1958 and, inspired by Eric Irons, we’ve continued to fight racial discrimination – including the founding of the UK’s first chapter of Black Lives Matter.
+Just look at those who fought to make misogyny an official hate crime, advocated for refugees, walked out of school for climate change, or made Nottingham one of the country’s most LGBT+ friendly cities.
+The hard work of our charities, grassroots organisations and community workers, as well as the high number of independent businesses, are all testament to that enduring Nottingham spirit – we won’t just accept the position you give us.
+If it’s wrong, we’ll tell you and if you don’t change it, we will.